Vyral/base-template/_posts/2022-05-13-how-the-soldswich-team-gives-back.md

 The other day, we played dodgeball to help out Children's Cancer Connection.
 We weren’t sure exactly how much our dodgeball skills would hold up, but when we heard there was a team costume contest, we knew we could at least compete there.&nbsp;

 **We really enjoy being involved in the community,** and one way we do that is by asking what’s important to our agents.
-This specific dodgeball tournament was Children’s Cancer Connection’s first one ever, but they have an annual volleyball tournament that we always have a ton of fun at.
+This dodgeball tournament was Children’s Cancer Connection’s first one ever, but they have a volleyball tournament that we attend every year, at which we always have a ton of fun.

 We have an agent, Jason Hennis, whose family was affected by childhood cancer, and they took advantage of the amazing program that Children's Cancer Connection offers.
 It’s been a part of their life for a long time, and it’s wonderful that he has brought us into that fold.
 Plus, the events are super fun\!